TheHive-Project/CortexDocs/api/authentication.md

 Most API calls require authentication.
 Credentials can be provided using a session cookie, an API key or directly using HTTP basic authentication (when enabled).

 Session cookie is suitable for browser authentication.
-We recommend the use API key authentication.
+We recommend the use API key authentication to deal with APIs.

 API keys can be generated using the Web interface of the product, under the user admin sections.

+## Usage

 For example, to list jobs, use the following curl command: